-Given the size and market structure of the United States, as well as the current strength of its economy, there is a temptation to consider the EU model just described as being of academic interest, but of no immediate relevance.
-Why should the system of accountancy regulation in the U.S. be subject to the same pressures for change as elsewhere?
+Given the size and market structure of the United States, as well as the current strength of its economy, there is a temptation to consider the EU model just described as being of academic interest, but of no immediate Why should relevance. the system accountancy regulation in the U.S. be subject to the same pressures for change as elsewhere?
 The answers to this question are clear.
 Firstly, globalisation is a worldwide, not a European, phenomenon.
-Secondly, the process of regulatory change has already begun.
+Secondly, the process regulatory change has already begun.
 Its impact on financial reporting and the practice of accountancy may not yet be very noticeable, but a number of examples can be cited.